mkotzjan/SFML-Game/README.md

 # SFML-Game
 ## Description

 A Game, using C++ and SFML.
-I have actualy no big ideas for this game.
+I actually don't have any big ideas for this game.

 ## Build instructions

 You can build this project by using the *cmake* command.

 First create a new folder besides the cloned repository: